Azure-Samples/graphrag-accelerator/infra/README.md

 # Managed App Instructions

-This guide is a temporary document that walks through the process to convert the graphrag solution accelerator to a managed app.
+This guide walks through the process to convert the graphrag solution accelerator into a managed app.

 ### Prerequisites
- ### 1. create a ACR and push the code to a docker image.
+1. Create an ACR and push the relevant docker image to the registry.
- ### 2. This managed app uses storage account to deploy, so please copy the storage account name and the SAS key.
+1. This managed app uses a storage account to deploy.
+Please take note of the storage account name and SAS key for later.
- ### 3. When publishing the managed app , please turn on anon access to the Blob where the package can be accessed.
+1. When publishing the managed app , enable anonymous access on the blob storage container where the app code will be accessed.

 ### Steps to build Managed App

 ### 1. Auto format the bicep code